sensu/sensu-docs/content/sensu-go/6.6/operations/control-access/oidc-auth.md

 **NOTE**: You can also use [`sensuctl configure`](../../../sensuctl/#first-time-setup-and-authentication) and choose the OIDC authentication method to log in to sensuctl with OIDC.
 {{% /notice %}}

-2. If you are using a desktop, a browser will open to `OIDC provider` and allow you to authenticate and log in.
+2. If you are using a desktop, a browser will open to allow you to authenticate and log in.
 If a browser does not open, launch a browser to complete the login via your OIDC provider at:

     - https://<api_url>:8080/api/enterprise/authentication/v2/oidc/authorize